-The proposed number, size and tenure of affordable housing addresses the needs of those on the housing waiting list and the Housing Manager has raised no objection.
+The proposed number, size and tenure of affordable housing addresses the needs of those on the housing waiting list and the Head of Housing and Benefits has raised no objection.
 The proposal also complies with the requirements of Policy CS18.